R-ajiv/StudyHub/README.md

 > 🚀 After signing up, you'll receive a confirmation email.
 Please verify your email before logging in to access the app.

+> 🚀 Reset Password page is in production currently.
 ---

 ## ✨ Features